(CLICK EACH PHOTO FOR ENLARGEMENT)

 For the past few years I have begun to carry with me an inexpensive pocket camera at all times, just to see if I could snap a photo of interesting and beautiful clouds here.

 I am not a professional photographer.
-In fact, I don’t know much about photography or cameras, and I don’t even own a decent camera.
+In fact, I don’t know much about photography or cameras, and I don’t even own an expensive camera.
+The only camera I own is this one, an inexpensive pocket camera!!

 All I know is how to put my inexpensive pocket camera into auto focus and just push the botton at the right moment – – LOL!!